Start Free Trial

 Watermarks are generally forbidden because you give eBay permission through the user agreement to add the content in your listing to their catalog once you add it.

-You are also allowed to use images and text from the product catalog in your eBay listings.
+You are also allowed to use images and text from the product catalog in your eBay listings based on eBay image guidelines.

 11 Tips on How to take eBay product photos